joey.jpg

 Post-doctoral fellow

 • [2017-2019] Osvaldo Cruz-Rodríguez.
-Osvaldo is currently a scientist at the Broad Institute.
+Senior scientist at local “stealth” startup.

 Doctoral students

 • [2018-2022] Ellen Zhong.
-Ellen is currently an Assistant Professor at Princeton University!
-You can read more about Ellen’s thesis work in the Davis lab here.
+Assistant Professor at Princeton University (started 2022).
+Ellen’s thesis work can be found here.

 master’s students